 Late in the second, following a break from a clinch, Louis landed a devastating sequence of blows; three sharp jabs followed by a crushing right that bounced Simon into the corner.
 As the challenger attempted to circle back toward ring center, Joe landed another grazing right, and then a left-right, followed by two more chopping rights, and Abe collapsed to his knees.
 Simon bravely rose to his feet almost immediately.
 At almost the same moment, the bell rang, saving him from further punishment.

 The next two rounds were successful for the challenger, in that he survived and kept his feet.
 But the writing was on the wall.
-Louis knew he could hurt his man anytime he wanted, while Simon’s own considerable power was essentially useless as he was too defensive to bring it into play.
+Louis knew he could hurt his man anytime he wanted, while the challenger’s own considerable power was essentially useless as he was too defensive to bring it into play.

 Well, kind of.
 Just seconds into the sixth, Louis landed a right cross followed by a left hook, and Simon dropped like a rock.
 He somehow made it to his feet as referee Eddie Joseph counted “ten,” and that was it.
 The great Joe Louis had retained his title yet again.